exile-watch/splinters/packages/lefthook-config/README.md

       - packages/lefthook-config/lefthook.yml
 ```

-4. Run `npx lefthook install` to sync lefthook configs
+5. Run `npx lefthook install` to sync lefthook configs

 > [!CAUTION]
 > This step syncs lefthook configs
 >
-> Skipping this step will throw `commitlint.sh (skip) not specified in config file` message
+> Skipping this step after initial setup will throw `commitlint.sh (skip) not specified in config file` message

+> [!WARNING]
+> Every new minor version bump in your app will require `npx lefthook install` to sync configs